Skip to main content

 OpenSource CLI

-The Plumber CLI allows you to analyze GitLab CI/CD pipelines from the command line.
-This is useful for local testing, CI/CD integration, or automated compliance checks.
+The Plumber CLI allows you to analyze GitLab CI/CD pipelines from the command line for security and compliance issues like:

 View on GitHub